moamen-mohasseb/Analyiz-A-B-testing/Readme.md

 **Results:**
 > * after adding country the result summary almost the same so country has no influence in the result
 >
 > * None of the variables have significant p-values.
 Therefore, we will fail to reject the null and conclude that there is not sufficient evidence to suggest that there is an interaction between country and page received that will predict whether a user converts or not.

 **Conclusion:**
-> **We suppose to accept null  hypotheses as there is no sufficient evidence to suggest that the new page results in more conversions than the old page**
+> **We suppose not to reject null  hypotheses as there is no sufficient evidence to suggest that the new page results in more conversions than the old page**

 **Resources:**
 > * Only course content.